icai/tooltip/doc/doc.md

 tooltip - jQuery plugin
 =======

-pop tips layer as title attribute which has 12 direction.
+Tooltip(by icai)  is a  powerful pop tips layer which you can build  your custom theme and it has 12 direction for show.

 #### default config： ####